Tag Archive for: places to retire

 8. Welcoming Community

 The friendly and welcoming community in Grand Junction fosters a strong sense of belonging and connection for retirees.
 There are many clubs and organizations you can consider, like the Friends of Mesa County Libraries.
-And it’s easy to fly here thanks to the Grand Junction airport.
-Read about my airport experience!
+And it’s easy to fly here thanks to the convenient Grand Junction airport.
+Learn more about my Grand Junction airport experience!

 why choose to retire in grand junction